 If a new spring is installed or if pressure setting of pressure relief valve is to be changed from that which the factory has set, the following instructions must be carefully followed.
+1. Carefully remove value as a structure of the factory has

 - Carefully remove valve cap which covers adjusting screw.
-Loosen locknut which locks adjusting screw, so pressure setting will not change during operation of pump. - 2.
-Install a pressure gauge in the discharge line for adjusting the relief valve setting during operation. - 3.
-Turn the adjusting screw CW (in) to increase the pressure setting, and CCW (out) to decrease the setting.
+Loosen locknut which locks adjusting screw so pressure setting will not change during operation of pump. - 2.
+Install a pressure gauge in discharge line for actual adjusting operation. - Turn adjusting screw CW (in) to increase pressure and CCW (out) to decrease pressure.
 For guidance dimensions, contact your Viking Pump® representative for Engineering Standard ES-37. - 4.
 Close the discharge line at a point beyond the pressure gauge.
-Limit the amount of time the pump is operated at this condition.
+Limit the amount of time the pump is being operated at this condition.
 The temperature inside the pump will rise rapidly.
-The pressure gauge will show maximum pressure that valve will allow while pump is in operation. - 5.
-Once the relief valve pressure is set, tighten locknut and replace the cap gasket and valve cap.
+Gauge will show maximum pressure that valve will allow while pump is in operation. - 5.
+Once pressure is set, tighten locknut and replace cap gasket and valve cap.